Neuman968/Neuman968/README.md

-# Welcome, My name is John Flynn.
+# Welcome.
+My name is John Flynn.

 ## About